active-logic/activelogic-cs/Doc/QuickStart.md

 - `done()`, `cont()` and `fail()` may receive a custom log message as argument.
 - You may attach a custom message to any status, like so: `status[log && $"Custom"]`
 - String interpolation is preferred.
-- The `log && message` idiom ensures log messages won't be processed in production builds; this means that you do not need to remove these messages before shipping your game.
+- The `log && message` idiom ensures logging does not decrease performance in production builds; as such, you need not remove log messages before shipping.

 ## Going further